matthijs-baas-sogeti/vmdns/README.md

 # VM AdguardDNS

-This will create a VM which configures Ubuntu and installs AdGuardHome.
+This will create a VM in Azure using Terraform which configures Ubuntu and installs AdGuardHome.
-It will add a public IP which you can use to point your local DNS to, this will filter your internet traffic to deny ad serving websites and known malicious websites.
+It will create a public IP which you can use as your DNS. ( See picture below ) This will filter your internet traffic to deny ad serving websites and known malicious websites using several blocklists including [OISD](https://oisd.nl/)

 <img src="https://www.magnify247.com/wp-content/uploads/sites/346/2020/02/mag4.png" width="300"/>